Salkantay vs Lares

 The Lares hike travels through Andean tundra and over some high mountain passes (4400m / 14,436 ft) with views of stunning glacial lakes.
 Depending on which itinerary you choose, your hike will either begin or end with a stop at the Lares hot springs for a luxurious soak in natural thermal baths.

->We offer lots of treks to the Lares Valley!
+>We offer two different treks to the Lares Valley!
 Check out each one below for a different alternative Peru trekking experience:

 Elevation Map Lares